simennb/fysstk4155-project1/README.md

 # fysstk4155-project1
-Repository for project 1 in FYS-STK4155
+Repository for project 1 in FYS-STK4155 - Applied Data Analysis and Machine Learning